chr1sx/Last.fm-Artwork-Upload-Helper/README.md

 _Default: Enabled_

 ### Open Upload Page In New Tab
-Enable or disable opening upload page via indicators in new tab
+Enable or disable opening upload page in new tab via indicator.
 _Default: Enabled_

 ### Minimal Resolution